 4 Miles/10 minutes to Marlins Park (with tolls) 20 minutes (without tolls)

 Hotels Near Marlins Park: all options below are within 10 miles of Marlins Park and require driving or public transportation.

 *The Roadway Inn is the closest motel to Marlins Park, just over a mile walk.
 It’s a cheap stay and convenient to the ballpark, but is not recommended by our staff.

 WHERE TO PARK?

 For off-site parking, there are over a dozen businesses/organizations around the ballpark that sell parking spots ranging from $8 to $33.
-Check out this link for a list.
 If you are in a last minute crunch, try to park on someone’s lawn!
 I know this sounds odd, but homes surrounding the ballpark will give up their driveways and lawns for fan parking.
 This option can be more expensive and fluctuates depending on the game.
 For a stress free option, try taking public transportation.
 The city of Miami offers eight bus routes that stop within walking distance of Marlins Park, several Metrorail and express shuttle services, Tri-Rail trains and even free trolley service.
 For a detailed description of these options including maps, check out the Marlins public transportation page.

 WHERE TO EAT?